jaydeegbobeh/eng88/Networking/README.md

 ## Virtual Private Networks (VPN)

 VPN aims to secure network traffic between sites and users.
-- Users and organisations use VPNs to create end-toend private network connections
+- Users and organisations use VPNs to create end-to-end private network connections
 - A vpn is virtual in that it carries info within a private network but that info is actually transported over a public network
 - The traffic is encrypted to keep the data confidential while it is transported